ChustaSoft/Releasy/README.md

 4.2 Using AspNet package

   1. Install the AspNet package:
      - Install-Package ChustaSoft.Releasy.AspNet
   2. Add required configuration using the same ImvcBuilder from AspNetCore:
      - `services.AddMvc().AddReleaseController();`
   3. Once done, a REST controller will be added to the project giving the same functionalities described for the Service, using the same configured authentication in the project, with the following routes:
-	 - /api/Release: Provide all release versioning entries
+	 - */api/Release*: Provide all release versioning entries
-	 - /api/Release/{identifier}: Provide information for an speceific release version
+	 - */api/Release/{identifier}*: Provide information for an speceific release version
-	 - /api/Release/from-identifier/{identifier}: Given a version, provide all release details about all newer versions
+	 - */api/Release/from-identifier/{identifier}*: Given a version, provide all release details about all newer versions
-	 - ​/api​/Release​/from-date​/{dateFrom}: Provide all the release details from an specific date
+	 - ​*/api​/Release​/from-date​/{dateFrom}*: Provide all the release details from an specific date

+  NOTE: Swagger or Postman is recommended in development process, in order to facilitate seeing results, but not mandatory.

 *Thanks for using and contributing*
 ---